The Legend of Zelda: The Wind Waker: Plot

 While Link is celebrating his coming of age, a gigantic bird drops pirate captain Tetra into Outset Island's forest.
 Link rescues Tetra from monsters, but the bird carries off Link's sister Aryll.
 Tetra agrees to help Link find his sister, and they sail to the Forsaken Fortress, where the bird, the Helmaroc King, has been taking girls with long ears.
 Link finds Aryll and other kidnapped girls, but the Helmaroc King captures him and takes him to a man in black, who orders Link thrown into the sea.

-Link is rescued at Windfall Island by a talking boat, the King of Red Lions, who explains that the bird's master is a returned Ganon.
+Link is rescued at Windfall Island by a sentient sailboat, the King of Red Lions, who explains that the bird's master is a returned Ganon.
 To defeat him, Link must find the Hero of Time's power, which requires the three Pearls of the Goddesses.
 Link finds Din's Pearl on Dragon Roost Island, home of the avian Rito and the dragon Valoo; Farore's Pearl in Forest Haven, home of the Great Deku Tree and the plant-like Koroks; and Nayru's Pearl with the water spirit Jabun on Outset Island.
 The King of Red Lions then takes Link to the Tower of the Gods, where he faces trials before descending beneath the ocean to a castle suspended in time.
 Here Link finds the Hero of Time's weapon, the Master Sword.

 Link returns to the Forsaken Fortress.
-Tetra's crew arrive and rescue the girls, but Ganon easily overpowers Link and Tetra: the Master Sword has lost its power.
+Tetra's crew arrive and rescue the girls, but Ganon easily overpowers Link and Tetra; the Master Sword has lost its power.
 Ganon recognizes Tetra's Triforce necklace and realizes she is the incarnation of Princess Zelda he is seeking.
 Link's Rito allies and Valoo save Link and Tetra from Ganon.
 The King of Red Lions brings the two back to the underwater realm, explaining it is the legendary kingdom of Hyrule, which the goddesses submerged long ago to contain Ganon while the people fled to the mountaintops.
 The King of Red Lions reveals himself to be Daphnes Nohansen Hyrule, the last King of Hyrule, and Tetra is his heir, Zelda, keeper of the Triforce of Wisdom.